SyedHassan20/SyedHassan20/README.md

 **Latest Accomplishments:**

 - **CGA** - A Chemical-Gene Atlas for visualizing gene-chemical interactions with network plots for lethal genes in pre and post-natal diseases.
-- **AntiCLUST** – An automated tool for balanced batch assignment in high-throughput sequencing, minimizing batch effects for unbiased multi-omics and ribosome profiling analysis.
+- **antiCLUST** – An automated tool for balanced batch assignment in high-throughput sequencing, minimizing batch effects for unbiased multi-omics and ribosome profiling analysis.
 <br><br>